morgan-oak9/tython/README.md

 ## Background

 Tython not only happens to be the birthplace of the Je'Daii Order (a precursor to the Jedi), it also is a portmanteau for the first two programming languages that we have built support for - Typescript and Python.

-## Feedback
-We welcome contributions!
-If you are interested in participating feel free to create a GitHub issue or open a pull request.
-For support, questions, or to simply say "Hi!", join us on Discord: https://discord.gg/YHjfEfYYjz or reach out to tython@oak9.io.